andrefanatic/AsciiArtify/doc/MVP.md

 We have not implemented automatic synchronization in POC, but we can enable this option in two ways:

-1. using the GUI, click on `Details` of your application and find `SYNC POLICY`
+1. With the GUI, click on `Details` of your application and find `SYNC POLICY`
    ![argo-cluster-view](https://github.com/andrefanatic/AsciiArtify/blob/main/doc/img/auto-sync-policy.png)

-2. using the kubectl CLI:
+2. Using the kubectl CLI:
     - first check which synchronization settings are active
     ```
     ➜ kubectl get app asciiartify -n argocd -o=jsonpath='{.spec.syncPolicy}'